Pece17/IoTBeacon/README.md

 ff02::2 ip6-allrouters
 ```

-www.iotbeacon.com/~iotbeacon and iotbeacon.com/~iotbeacon are now working and showing the contents of the previously created index.html file - addresses www.iotbeacon.com and iotbeacon.com open the Apache2 default page
+www.iotbeacon.com/~iotbeacon and iotbeacon.com/~iotbeacon are now working and showing the contents of the previously created index.html file when using web browser on the server - addresses www.iotbeacon.com and iotbeacon.com open the Apache2 default page as supposed

 ## Configuring static IP addresses on the server using CLI and GUI